Ghost-Me/Ghost-Me/README.md

 > NOTE: Ghost Me is under active development, most of the listed features are still experimental and subject to change.

 Keep your GPS location a secret.
 Using Ghost Me, you never have to worry about unwanted 3rd-parties accessing your device's physical location.
-Utilizing developer features, Ghost Me can change your location once, or configure automatic switches for increased security
+Ghost Me can change your location once, or you can configure automatic switches for increased security

-For businesses, Ghost Me can be used as a key tool for testing location-based features.
-Enable your developers to test out your app by connecting their real devices and changing their location to anywhere in the world.

 <p align="center">
   <a href="https://twitter.com/getghostme">